HannaBerggren/Love-Barista/README.md

 * I used Code Institute's I Think Therefore I Blog (walkthrough project) for guidance with code structure and deployment steps.
 It was really helpful and helped me alot along the way.

 ### Acknowledgements
-* This Love Barista Blog was created as Portfolio Project 4 for the the Full Stack Software Developer diploma by the [Code Institute](https://codeinstitute.net/).
+* Love Barista Blog was created as Portfolio Project 4 for the the Full Stack Software Developer diploma by [Code Institute](https://codeinstitute.net/).
-* I would like to thank the tutors at Code Institute for being very helpful
+* I would like to thank the tutors at Code Institute for being very helpful.
 * My partner who helped me with mental support.
 * And once again, thanks to my cousin for helping me with so many things!